thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </table>
 ```

-As you can see, the status variable (`iterStat` in this example) is defined in
+The status variable (`iterStat` in this example) is defined in the `th:each`
-the `th:each` attribute by writing its name after the iter variable itself,
+attribute by writing its name after the iter variable itself, separated by a
-separated by a comma.
-As happens to the iter variable, the status variable will
+comma.
+Just like the iter variable, the status variable is also scoped to the
-only be available inside the fragment of code defined by the tag holding the `th:each`
+fragment of code defined by the tag holding the `th:each` attribute.
-attribute.

 Let's have a look at the result of processing our template: